10 Ways to Improve Bone Health

-Dairy foods such as milk, yogurt, and cheese are among the best sources of calcium.
-An 8-ounce glass of milk contains 314 mg of calcium -- almost a third of what's recommended for women under 50, and a fourth of what women over 50 need.
-Bear in mind that your body can absorb only 500 to 600 mg of calcium at a time, so try to get it from your food throughout the day.
-If you avoid dairy, consider calcium-fortified cereals, orange juice, soy milk, and breads.
+Dairy foods such as milk, yogurt and cheese are among the best sources of calcium.
+An 8-ounce glass of milk contains 314 mg -- almost a third of what's recommended for women under 50, and a fourth of what women over 50 need.
+Your body can absorb only 500 to 600 mg of calcium at a time, so try to get it from your food throughout the day.
+If you avoid dairy, consider calcium-fortified cereals, orange juice, soy milk and breads.
 If you don't get enough calcium from food, talk to your doctor about supplements.
-Your doctor can help you decide how much calcium supplementation you need, and how to reduce your risk of potential side effects, such as kidney stones.
+Your doc can help you decide how much calcium supplementation you need, and reduce your risk of potential side effects.

 Load up on fruits and vegetables.

 A colorful diet rich in produce has been linked to better bone health, although experts aren't exactly sure why.
 Fruits and veggies are rich in vitamin K, magnesium, and potassium -- nutrients that play important roles in bone health.
 Simply eating a well-balanced diet -- and following the MyPlate.gov recommendations -- is often enough to ensure you get these nutrients, says Connie Weaver, PhD, who chairs the nutrition science department at Purdue University.
 "Aim to fill half your plate with fruits and veggies," she adds.

 Make plums and berries a part of your diet.